tviitanen/introduction-to-web-development/README.md

 - There are more than one map.
 Second map has the same basic idea but is harder to play.
 3p
 - There are moving platforms on the game (Second map).
 3p
 - Start screen, bootloader and pause functionality.
 2p
+- There are different kind of objects to collect with different kind of functionalities.
+2p

 = TOTAL: 24p

 #### TODO:

 - Users can get their name on the scoreboard.
 3p
 - There are different kind of objects to collect with different kind of points and plenty of them.
 2p
 - Kill an enemy (or destroy bomb?)
 2p

 #### Bugs:

 - Pause.js move to mainmenu is not working
-- Enemy sprite 'spins' when horizontally aligned with player
+- Enemy sprite spins while aligned whit the player

 ### SOURCES